Ocean View Holiday Cottage

 Upstairs are two double bedrooms, (one with a TV), and a bathroom which has bath, separate shower, washing machine, tumble dryer and boiler which provides instantaneous hot water and keeps the cottage lovely and toasty during the winter months.

-Downstairs the kitchen, with a table which seats six, leads to the living room with comfy sofas.
-Here you'll find the TV with DVD player, books and games.
 The third (bunk) bedroom is also on the ground floor, as is the WC with wash basin.

 Outdoors there is a small but perfectly formed graveled terrace with table and seating for maximum enjoyment of the view.
 It's enclosed with a picket fence making it safe for young children and pets.

 The style of the house is 'shabby chic' with a cosy vintage vibe but we don't subscribe to the old holiday cottage ethos of equipping the place with kit long passed its prime and leaving cobwebs to 'add to the charm'.
 At Ocean View you'll (hopefully) find everything you'd expect at home from cafetiere to steam iron, all scrupulously clean and well maintained.
 There's also a travel cot and high chair to cater for the smaller guest.

 |Nearest Amenities||5 km|

 |Notes||Some pets are welcome - please contact the owner, No smoking at this property|

 |Luxuries||DVD player, Sea view|